RELATED SITES

 My Dental Office Cameras, Lenses, and Flashes

-At work, I still use 2 Canon XTi bodies, as I like to use them until they die, as they still take excellent photos.
-I do plan on upgrading to new Canon T3i’s, probably sometime in the summer of 2011.
+At work, I still use 2 Canon XTi bodies, as I like to use them until they die, and they still take excellent photos.

 I use the Canon 100mm f/2.8 macro lens on one, and the Canon 60mm f/2.8 macro lens on the other: